AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md

 ![](assets/connect-frame-group.png)
 1. Enter the API developer token.
 1. Click **Initiate Connection**.
-1. (Conditional) If you are the administrator of more than one Frame.io account, select the account you want to use. <!--is this accurate-->
+1. (Conditional) If you are the administrator of more than one Frame.io account, select the account you want to use.

 ## Enable Frame.io users